-- (1) By the Party Chairman, or - (2) Upon a written petition to the Party Secretary by a majority of the members of the State Central Committee, or - (3) Upon a written petition to the Party Secretary by two-thirds of the voting members of the State Executive Committee.
+- (1) By the Party Chairman, or - Upon a written petition to the Party Secretary by a majority of the members of the State Central Committee, or - (3) Upon a written petition to the Party Secretary by two-thirds of the voting members of the State Executive Committee.

-Quadrennial Organizational Conventions, as described in Section 2 of this Article, shall be held after every gubernatorial general election, and shall take the place of the fall regular convention in that year.
+Quadrennial Organizational Conventions, as described in Section 2 of this Article, shall be held after every gubernatorial general election.
 The Quadrennial Organizational Convention shall be held no sooner than 30 days after the General Election.